Ormon-huehuehue/Paasa/README.md

-# PAASA - Personal Asset & Stock Analysis
+# PAASA - Intern Assignment

 A comprehensive financial application consisting of a TypeScript backend API and a React Native mobile client, designed to provide real-time stock market data, financial news, and portfolio management capabilities.